 - plans are given version numbers to assist in the tracking of changes

 - the previous limitations on the orientation of Crown Plans are removed.
 They can now be rotated on the form in the same manner as Freehold Plans.

 There is no need to include the redundant surveyor certificate/s.
 A company stamp (which includes telephone numbers, address and email address) may be placed on the Plan form and preferably be small and not obscuring detail.

-2 Pre-allocation of Plan and Field book Numbers
+2 Pre-allocation of Plan and Field Record Numbers

-To avoid or minimise enquiries being made at Landgate about unlodged Plans and/or field books using pre-allocated numbers surveyors should stamp, or otherwise indicate on any copy of a Plan provided to a client or conveyancer that the copy is an ‘unlodged version’.
+To avoid or minimise enquiries being made at Landgate about unlodged Plans and/or field records using pre-allocated numbers surveyors should indicate on any copy of a Plan provided to a client or conveyancer that the copy is an ‘unlodged version’.

 Surveyors must ensure that the names of Strata Schemes are unique when preparing Strata and Survey-Strata Plans.